-Assistant Principal 16-19 study programmes and adults Salary: c.£60,000 Situated in the heart of Yorkshire, Kirklees College is a large and vibrant, multi-site college with major centres in Huddersfield and Dewsbury, offering a broad and comprehensive curriculum.
-Judged as a good college with outstanding leadership at its last inspection in 2012 and having recently completed the government's strategic area review process, Kirklees College is well positioned to play a leading role in shaping the future of Further Education across mid and West Yorkshire.
-The recent opening of our state of the art Process Manufacturing centre in Huddersfield now provides a fantastic resource for employers locally, regionally and nationally and will enhance Leeds City Region's reputation as a hub for manufacturing.
-The Kirklees Economic Strategy has identified the regeneration of Dewsbury town centre as a major priority.
-As part of this regeneration, two new Kirklees College centres (Dewsbury Learning Quarter) are planned for a 2018 opening.
-The iconic Pioneer House opposite Dewsbury railway station will be transformed into a centre for higher level skills, apprenticeships and post -19 studies, specialising in creative and digital industries, media and art, healthcare and business.
-The centre will also have hair and beauty salons and a café open to the public.
-A new centre will also be built in the heart of Dewsbury town centre for full time students aged 16-19 including foundation learning, construction and motor vehicle.
-We are seeking to appoint a strong, innovative leader to champion high quality teaching, learning and assessment, deliver outstanding results and ensure a first class resource for our community for our 16-19 study, and Adult programmes.
-With a strong track record in curriculum leadership and quality improvement, the successful candidate will have the ability to develop and implement holistic strategies, motivate high performing teams within a broad curriculum portfolio and leverage new opportunities.
-Ideally with experience of maths and English management, and implementing effective work experience opportunities, we are looking for an individual to raise the profile of the College, be an accomplished people manager and someone who can engage with staff, students, governors, employers and the College's wider community.
-The planned selection centre will take place on 16th and 17th February 2017.
-If you are interested in applying for this role, please visit www.kirkleescollege. ac.uk/jobs and search under our latest vacancies page where you will find details on how to apply for this role.
-For an informal discussion please contact June Durrant, Acting Principal on 01484 437014.
-Closing date: Monday 30th January 2017 at 12 noon.
+Salary: c.£60,000 College is a large and vibrant, multi-site college with major centres in Huddersfield comprehensive curriculum. outstanding leadership at its last inspection in 2012 and having recently completed the government's strategic area review process, Kirklees College is well positioned to play a leading role in shaping the future of Further Education across mid and West Yorkshire.
+The recent opening of our state of the art Process Manufacturing centre in Huddersfield now provides a fantastic and nationally and will enhance Leeds City Region's reputation as a hub for The Kirklees Economic Strategy has College centres (Dewsbury Learning opening.
+The iconic Pioneer House opposite Dewsbury railway station will be transformed into a centre for higher studies, specialising in creative and digital business.
+The centre will also have hair and beauty salons and a café open to the Assistant Principal 16-19 study programmes and adults of Dewsbury town centre for full time students aged 16-19 including foundation We are seeking to appoint a strong, innovative leader to champion high quality teaching, learning and assessment, deliver outstanding results and ensure a first class study, and Adult programmes. leadership and quality improvement, the successful candidate will have the ability to develop and implement holistic strategies, motivate high performing teams within a broad curriculum portfolio and leverage Ideally with experience of maths and effective work experience opportunities, we are looking for an individual to raise the profile of the College, be an accomplished people manager and someone who can engage with staff, students, governors, employers and the College's wider The planned selection centre will take place on 16th and 17th February 2017.
+If you are interested in applying for this ac.uk/jobs and search under our latest vacancies page where you will find details on how to apply for this role.
+June Durrant, Acting Principal on 01484 Closing date: Monday 30th January 2017 at 12 noon.

-Our senior leadership team is currently under-represented in all BME categories; we therefore particularly welcome applications from candidates within these groups.
+Our senior leadership team is currently under-represented in all BME categories; we therefore particularly welcome applications from candidates within these

-EDIS Week BROUGHT TO YOU BY SCHOOLS WEEK AND FE WEEK CALL 02081234778 OR EMAIL JOBS@FEWEEK.CO.UK LOOKING AT OUR DIGITAL EDITION?
+LOOKING AT OUR DIGITAL EDITION?
 CLICK ON EACH ADVERT FOR MORE INFORMATION